BU-Spark/ml-terc-image-geolocation/README.md

-# Intrustions for executing the pipelines
+# Intrustions

 ## General instructions
-- Run the docker container using the following command `docker run `
+- Run the docker container using the following command `docker run -p 8888:8888 windows-on-earth`
+- open the link to the browser once the container is running

 ## How to run Pipeline-1-(NN)
 - upload you query image in the [data](./data/) folder